Page Numbers

 Can I start page numbers from a number other than 1?

 Yes.
 You can set any starting number in the options.
-This is helpful when your PDF is part of a larger document and you need the numbering to continue from where a previous section left off.
+This is essential when your PDF is part of a larger document series and you need the numbering to continue from where a previous section ended.

 Will page numbers overlap with existing content?

 Page numbers are placed in the margins of each page.
 For most standard documents, the default positions work well.
-If your document has content extending into the margins, you may want to try different position options to find one that avoids overlap.
+If your document has content extending into the margins, try different position options — usually one of the corner placements avoids overlap.

 Can I add page numbers to specific pages only?

-Currently the tool adds numbers to all pages in the document.
-If you need to skip certain pages, you can use the Split tool to separate those pages, add numbers to the remaining pages, and then use Merge to reassemble the document.
+The current tool adds numbers to all pages.
+To skip specific pages (like a cover page), use the Split tool to separate those pages, add numbers to the remaining pages, then use Merge to reassemble the document with the unnumbered cover at the front.

 What font size are the page numbers?

-The tool uses a standard readable font size appropriate for most document layouts.
-The numbers are rendered in a clean sans-serif style that is clearly legible without competing with the main document content.
+The tool uses a standard readable font size (typically 12pt) appropriate for most document layouts.
+The numbers are rendered in a clean sans-serif style that is legible without competing with the main document content.

 Can I add page numbers to a scanned PDF?

 Yes.
-Since the page number text is drawn as a new layer over each page's content, it works regardless of whether the page is a scanned image, a text-based PDF, or a mixed document.
-The numbers appear cleanly over the existing content.
+Page number text is drawn as a new content layer over each page regardless of whether the page is a scanned image, a text-based PDF, or mixed content.
+The numbers appear cleanly over the existing page content.

-Page numbers added by this tool are drawn directly into the page content layer.
-They cannot be selectively removed after the fact without specialized PDF editing software.
-If you are experimenting with placement, try a few versions before keeping one, since there is no simple undo for embedded content additions.
+Page numbers added by this tool are drawn directly into the page content layer and cannot be selectively removed without specialized PDF editing software.
+Try your preferred position on a test document before applying to the final version to avoid needing removal.

 Does adding page numbers change the file size significantly?

-No. Adding page number text adds only a minimal amount of data to each page — typically just a few bytes per page.
-Even a 200-page document will only see a negligible file size increase from adding page numbers.
+No. Page number text adds only a minimal amount of data — typically just a few bytes per page.
+Even a 200-page document sees a negligible file size increase of under 5 KB from adding page numbers.